Kisspeptin-10

 Overview

 Kisspeptin sits one rung above GnRH on the reproductive ladder.
-When kisspeptin-expressing neurons in the hypothalamus fire, they tell the GnRH neurons to release GnRH, which tells the pituitary to release LH and FSH, which tells the gonads to make sex steroids.
+When kisspeptin-expressing neurons in the hypothalamus fire, they tell GnRH neurons to release GnRH, which tells the pituitary to release LH and FSH, which tells the gonads to make sex steroids.
 Kisspeptin-10 is the truncated active fragment used in research.
-The clinical signal so far is genuinely interesting — Imperial College London's group under Waljit Dhillo has run small Phase 1 and 2 studies showing kisspeptin can restart pulsatile GnRH release in women with hypothalamic amenorrhea and can boost sexual responsiveness in men and women with low desire — but the human evidence base is small, short, and not yet anywhere close to a labelled indication.
+Imperial College London's group under Waljit Dhillo has run small Phase 1 and 2 studies showing kisspeptin can restart pulsatile GnRH release in women with hypothalamic amenorrhea and boost sexual responsiveness in men and women with low desire.
+The human evidence base is small, short, and not yet anywhere close to a labelled indication.[1]

 Evidence quality